-A small spread will exist when a market is being actively traded and has high volume—a significant number of contracts being traded.
-This is the case throughout the trading day for many popular trading markets, but it only happens at certain times of the day for other markets, such as the European open and the U.S. open.
+A small spread exists when a market is being actively traded and has high volume—a significant number of contracts being traded.
+This is the case throughout the trading day for many popular trading markets, but it only happens at certain times of the day for other markets, such as the during European market open and the U.S. market open.

 When the bid and ask prices are far apart, the spread is said to be a large spread.
 If the bid and ask prices on the EUR, the Euro-to-U.S. Dollar futures market, were at 1.3405 and 1.3410, the spread would be 5 ticks.

-A large spread will exist when a market is not being actively traded and it has low volume—the number of contracts being traded is fewer.
+A large spread exists when a market is not being actively traded and it has low volume—meaning, the number of contracts being traded is fewer than usual.
 Many day trading markets that usually have small spreads will have large spreads during lunch hours or when traders are waiting for an economic news release.

 Effects on Trading

 Trading the Spread

-Some day traders make trades that try to take advantage of the spread, and these traders prefer a large spread.
+Some day traders try to make trades that take advantage of the spread, and these traders prefer a large spread.
 Trading systems that trade the spread are collectively known as "scalping" trading systems.
-The traders are known as scalpers because they only want a few ticks of profit with each trade.
-An example of trading the spread would be to place simultaneous limit—not market—orders to buy at the bid price and sell at the asking price, then wait for both orders to be filled.
+The traders are known as "scalpers" because they only want a few ticks of profit with each trade.
+An example of trading the spread would be to place simultaneous limit orders—rather than market orders—to buy at the bid price and sell at the asking price, then wait for both orders to be filled.

 Small Spread Markets

-Some popular day trading markets that usually have small spreads include currency futures such as EUR, the Euro futures market, and stock index futures.
+Some popular day trading markets that usually have small spreads include currency futures such as the Euro futures market (EUR) and stock index futures.
 Some stock index futures include:

 - YM: The Dow Jones futures market